 1. Explore Valletta City.

-Valletta, Malta’s capital, is a UNESCO World Heritage Site and a city rich in history, culture, and architectural beauty.
-Founded in the 16th century by the Knights of St. John, Valletta is a living museum filled with grand buildings, historic churches, and charming streets.
+Founded in the 16th century by the Knights of St. John, Valletta is a living museum filled with grand buildings and lovely honey-coloured streets.

 Each corner of the city tells a story, from its ancient fortifications to its beautiful gardens (like the Upper Barrakka Gardens) offering panoramic views of the Grand Harbour.

-When evening falls, there are lots of lively places you can go for dinner.
 The city’s waterfront is lined with cool bars and restaurants, where you can try delicious Maltese dishes paired with local wines.

 There is a good Valletta walking tour here.